cryingandten/Half-Life-scripted-snippets/README.md

 # Half-Life scripted snippets for Visual Studio Code
 Welcome!
 To the my new project, that will help you with scripting in Half-Life for speedruns.

+# What is this?

+Basically it's Intellisense custom snippets, but for valve's cfg files.
+If you want to make a your own script for Half-Life speedrunning and you don't want to spend time on boring writing?
+Here is your right choice.
 # Installation

 1. Download latest release